Columbus Divorce Finance Lawyer

 One of the most important and often contested issues in an Ohio divorce is the division of marital property and debt.
 This is based on an “equitable” distribution which is one that the courts deem as fair as possible based on your circumstances.
 Courts will look at many factors in relation to this issue to produce what it considers equitable.

 To start, marital property must be identified as opposed to “separate” property, which is the property that was acquired by one spouse only before the marriage or given to one spouse only during the marriage as a gift, inheritance, or court award (such as in a personal injury settlement).
-Additionally, prenuptial or postnuptial agreements may also impact how property is divided in the event of a divorce.
+Additionally, prenuptial agreements may also impact how property is divided in the event of a divorce.

 Issues that may need to be resolved in divorce finances can include: